tonethar/IGME-330-Master/notes/HW-technobabble-2.md

 <hr>

-- But note how the text starts to get pretty small on larger screened devices like iPads - we'll fix that next!
+- But note how the headline text, output text, and button all seem pretty small on larger screened devices like iPads - we'll fix that next!

 **iPad**